pfsense/docs/source/hardware/boot-troubleshooting.rst

 other attributes.

-In these cases, the memstick can be modified using another firewall running pfSense 2.3 or later, or with a FreeBSD 10.x or later system.
+In these cases, the memstick can be modified using another firewall running pfSense® software version 2.3 or later, or with a FreeBSD 10.x or later system.

 Insert the memstick into the pfSense or FreeBSD device and check the system log or dmesg output to find the device name, such as **da1**.